obophenotype/cell-ontology/.github/ISSUE_TEMPLATE/e_revise_logical_def.md

 ---
 name: Revise logical definition
-about: Improve the OWL-DL statement of an HPO term
+about: Improve the OWL-DL statement of a CL term
-assignees: pnrobinson, drseb, nicolevasilevsky, LCCarmody
+assignees:
 labels: 'logical definition'
 ---

-**HPO term**
+**CL term**

 **Suggested revision of logical definition**